dmlc/dgl/examples/pytorch/model_zoo/chem/property_prediction/README.md

 - **SchNet**: SchNet is a novel deep learning architecture modeling quantum interactions in molecules which utilize the continuous-filter convolutional layers [4].
-- **Multilevel Graph Convolutional neural Network**: Multilevel Graph Convolutional neural Network (MGCN) is a well-designed hierarchical graph neural network directly extracts features from the conformation and spatial information followed by the multilevel interactions [5].
+- **Multilevel Graph Convolutional neural Network**: Multilevel Graph Convolutional neural Network (MGCN) is a hierarchical graph neural network directly extracts features from the conformation and spatial information followed by the multilevel interactions [5].
-- **Message Passing Neural Network**: Message Passing Neural Network (MPNN) is a well-designed network with edge network (enn) as front end and Set2Set for output prediction [6].
+- **Message Passing Neural Network**: Message Passing Neural Network (MPNN) is a network with edge network (enn) as front end and Set2Set for output prediction [6].

 ### Usage